tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 Given an antiquoted variable `$x`, we ought to be able to use `reify 'x` to determine its Haskell type.
-Well, except that this doesn't quite work, as type checking is not finished when `reify` gets evaluated.
+Well, except that this doesn't quite work, because type checking is not finished when `reify` gets evaluated.
 From there, we went down a rabbit hole of trying to propose patches to Template Haskell to reliably get our hands on the inferred types.
 If you want to follow the intricacies of our journey, here are the